- Contact Us

 As communities across the country continue to roll out COVID-19 vaccination plans to additional populations, including adolescents and children, NPs will continue to be trusted health care providers leading by example and educating millions on the facts about COVID-19 vaccinations.

-NPs are advanced practice registered nurses (APRNs) who are prepared at the master’s or doctoral level to provide primary, acute, chronic and specialty care to patients of all ages and walks of life.
+NPs are advanced practice registered nurses (APRNs) who are prepared at the master’s or doctoral level to provide primary, acute, chronic and specialty care to patients of all ages.
 Daily practice includes assessment; ordering, performing, supervising and interpreting diagnostic and laboratory tests; making diagnoses; initiating and managing treatment, including prescribing medication and nonpharmacologic treatments; coordinating care; counseling; and educating patients, their families and their communities.
 NPs practice in nearly every health care setting and hold prescriptive authority in all 50 states and Washington D.C.
 AANP is the largest professional membership organization for NPs and represents the interests of the more than 325,000 licensed NPs in the U.S. AANP provides legislative leadership at the local, state and national levels, advancing health policy; promoting excellence in practice, education and research; and establishing standards that best serve NPs’ patients and other health care consumers.
 For more information about AANP, visit aanp.org.